impress-org/give-double-the-donation/readme.txt

 = My company doesn't appear in the company matching drop-down. = The companies listed in the Double the Donation dropdown all registered with Double the Donation to provide their employees this opportunity.
 If your company does not appear there, then most likely they have not yet applied with Double the Donation.
 You can submit on their behalf, or [send them here to apply](https://doublethedonation.com/matching-gift-database/new-companies-with-matching-gift-programs/).

 = I set my company to match, what happens next? =
 Your company will get an email and you will as well with next steps to follow.
 If you have any trouble with this process, contact [Double the Donation directly here](https://support.doublethedonation.com/portal/en/home).

 == Screenshots ==

 1. The company search is powered by Double the Donation.
 It's fast and intuitive for your donors.

 2. Integrating Double the Donation with GiveWP is as simple as inserting your API keys in the settings fields.

 3. Each form can be enabled/disabled and the company matching field label customized for your needs.

 == Changelog ==

+= 2.1.0: July 23rd, 2025 =
+* New: Added compatibility with recurring donations
+* New: Added additional company match field to the donation confirmation page

 = 2.0.2: December 12th, 2024 =
 * Fix: Resolved an issue where the company ID was not being sent to 360MatchPro